tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 ## Connecting to SQL Server and the Availability Group

 Every Availability Group utilizes the listener for connectivity between an external source and the actual database(s) enrolled in the Availability Group.
-It is possible, for administrative purposes only, to connect directly to each replica’s SQL Server instance directly.
+It is possible, for administrative purposes only, to connect directly to each replica's SQL Server instance directly.
 These direct connections should be performed for instance level configurations such as MAXDOP, memory and so on.
 Configuring or making changes to the Availability Group should also be performed on the primary replica by directly connecting to it.
 For example: the primary in the configuration is NODE1 and this would be the instance to connect to for configuration of the Availability Group.

 For database level changes such as security, connect to the database through the listener name.